TelerikAcademy/Mobile-Applications-for-iOS/Course-Project/README.md

 The examination for each student will be done as follows:

 1. The trainer checks-out the application from the repository of the application on their device
-  - The version that is checked out is the **last before the deadline**
+  - The **lastest version submitted before the deadline** is checked out
-- The student shows:
+- The student present:
-  - The short video, uploaded in http://youtube.com
+  - The short video on http://youtube.com
-  - Their application registered in http://best.telerikacademy.com
+  - Their application registered in http://best.telerikacademy.com.
+All registered applications should include:
-    - With link to their [Github](http://github.com) repository
+    - Link to student's [Github](http://github.com) repository
     - Images of the application
-    - Link to the recorded video in http://youtube.com
+    - Link to the recorded video on http://youtube.com
   - Any missing component of the above will result in lower project points
 - The student has **20 minutes** to present their application as follows:
-  - 5 minutes for the **idea of the application**
+  - 5 minutes for the **application concept**
-  - 10 minutes for **explanation of the code** and how it **follows the requirements** of a [Game Application](/GAME_REQUIREMENTS.md) or [Line-of-business application](/LOB_APP_REQUIREMENTS.md)
+  - 10 minutes for **explanation of the code** and how it **meets the requirements** of a [Game application](/GAME_REQUIREMENTS.md) or [Line-of-business application](/LOB_APP_REQUIREMENTS.md)
   - 5 minutes for **questions by trainer**
 - The student **must answer all questions** of the trainer, concerning their application
-  - Any not answered question about the code and/or the application can lead to unwanted results by both parties
+  - Any unanswered questions about the code and/or the application can lead to score penalties
-  - Any **hint of lack of understanding** of a component of the application results in **lower or none** of the project points
+  - Any **hint of lack of understanding** of a component of the application results in **fewer or none** of the project points
-- The trainer writes down a feedback for the application of the student
+- The trainer prepares a writtern feedback on each student application
   - This is done without the presence of the student

 - Each student will receive **their personal feedback** from the trainer **after the examination of all students is finished**